Basic geometric and kinematic features of the Standard Cosmological Model: The second inflation and the second horizon

-These arguments are purely theoretical, since sending a signal makes sense only to objects located not farther than several dozen light years, otherwise waiting for a possible answer will take too long a time.
-In addition, signals either need to be sent in a very narrow solid angles, or they should possess very high energy to penetrate to a sufficiently large distance.
-Although the above arguments have a purely theoretical or even academic character, they establish fundamental, limiting restrictions imposed by the model.
-They can be related either to epochs when our civilization on the Earth has not existed yet, or has not been able to realize connections with other civilizations, or to the epochs when the Sun and Earth will not exist in their current form anymore.
-However, these same arguments apply to any arbitrary point of the universe and to civilizations that may arise and prosper at any time.
+It is clear that it makes sense to send a signal to objects located closer than several dozen light years, otherwise any possible reply would take too long.
+Undoubtedly, it will be necessary to limit the search within our Galaxy and even the immediate vicinity of the solar system.
+Even in this case the signals must either be sent in a very narrow cone, or they should be sufficiently energetic so that they can be received at a greater distance.

+Although the above arguments have a purely theoretical or even academic character, they establish restrictions on the limits imposed by the model.
+They can be related either to epochs when our civilization on the Earth has not existed yet, or has not been able to realize connections with other civilizations, or to the epochs when the Sun and Earth will no longer exist in their current form.
+However, these same arguments apply to any arbitrary location in the universe and to civilizations that may arise and prosper at any time.